Seeed-Studio/xiao-esphome-projects/projects/seeedstudio-iot-button/README.md

   - WiFi connectivity with fallback AP mode.
   - Battery monitoring (voltage and percentage).
   - Red and blue LEDs for status.
+  - Deep sleep with wakeup on button press:
-  - Light sleep mode after 2 minutes of inactivity, wakeup on button press.
+    - In provisioning (fallback AP) mode: enter deep sleep after 2 minutes of inactivity.
+    - After connecting to WiFi: enter deep sleep after 30 seconds of inactivity.
 - **Arduino with Zigbee**:
   - Zigbee communication.
   - Battery monitoring.